 Buffer

-Class Buffer<X> provides a mutable list of elements of type X. The class wraps and resizes an underyling array that holds the elements, and thus is comparable to ArrayLists or Vectors in other languages.
+Class Buffer<X> provides a mutable list of elements of type X. It wraps a resizable underlying array and is comparable to ArrayList or Vector in other languages.

-Like arrays, elements in the buffer are ordered by indices from 0 to size-1.
+Like arrays, buffer elements are indexed from 0 to size - 1.

 Example: